 Serving our Military Community

 All of these represent significant changes in circumstances for the service member and their family.
-To meet these needs, DCSS has added a Military and Veteran’s Liaison to our team of child support professionals.
-This liaison is available to work with the military or veteran case participant and their assigned caseworker to:
+To meet these needs, DCSS has added a team of military and veteran liasons to our family of child support professionals.
+This liason is available to work with the military or veteran case participant and their assigned caseworker to:

 - Service members Civil Relief ACT (SCRA)